jubaer-ad/tic-tac-toe-javascript/readme.md

 # Tic-Tac-Toe
-## This is a modified implementation of tic tac toe from YouTube channel named "Web Dev Simplified" using HTML, CSS and javaScript.
+## This is an implementation of famouse game Tic Tac Toe using HTML, CSS and javaScript.

 # Screen Shots:
 ![SS001](https://github.com/jubaer-ad/tic-tac-toe-javascript/blob/main/ttt001.JPG)